Victor Chapman

-Victor Emmanuel Chapman (April 17, 1890 – June 24, 1916) was a French-American pilot remembered for his exploits during World War I. He was the first American pilot to die in the war.
+Victor Emmanuel Chapman (April 17, 1890 – June 23, 1916) was a French-American pilot remembered for his exploits during World War I. He was the first American pilot to die in the war.

 Growing up

-Chapman was born in New York City to essayist John Jay Chapman and Minna Timmins (who died in 1898).
+Chapman was born in New York City to essayist John Jay Chapman and Minna Timmins (who died in 1897).
 He and his father moved to France soon after.
 In France, Chapman obtained dual-citizen status as a French and US citizen.

 His father remarried, to Elizabeth Chanler, a sister of William A. Chanler from the Astor family, when Chapman was a teenager around 16 years old.
 Chapman returned to the United States in his late teens to attend Fay School (Class of 1903), St Paul's School, Concord, NH, and Harvard University.
 After graduating, Chapman returned to Europe, spending time in France and in Germany.

 Fighting in the war

 When World War I broke out, his father and stepmother moved to London, England.
 However, Chapman decided to stay in France, joining the French Foreign Legion on August 30, 1914, and served in the 3rd March regiment of the Legion.
-He became friendly with four men during his days on the trenches: a Polish fighter who was known only as "Kohl", and Americans Alan Seeger, Henry Fansworth, and David King.
+He became friendly with four men during his days in the trenches: a Polish fighter who was known only as "Kohl", and Americans Alan Seeger, Henry Fansworth, and David King.
 The trio of Americans watched as Kohl was killed by a bullet while walking with his friends.
 He was also friends with Edmond Genet.

 After Kohl's death, Chapman and two other friends, (Norman Prince and Elliot Cowdin), were given an opportunity to fly in a fighter airplane.
 Chapman requested a transfer to the Aéronautique Militaire, the army's air arm.
 He attended flight school and was certified as a pilot.